 - Drinking heavily for more than five years

 - Simultaneous drug use

 When discussing alcohol detox, there are three stages of alcohol withdrawal.
 While some people may experience all three stages of withdrawal symptoms, others may experience some or none.
 It is impossible to fully understand how a person will experience alcohol detox before they begin the process due to the wide range of factors that contribute to the severity and duration of withdrawal symptoms.

 The unpredictable nature of alcohol detox makes it imperative to seek medical care.
 The general outline of detox may be what is most common, but the process will not be the same for everyone.
 In general, the three stages of alcohol detox move from the least severe to the most severe, with symptoms worsening over the first few days.
 By day 5 of alcohol withdrawal, most people experience significantly reduced symptoms.

-The first stage of alcohol detox features symptoms that can range from annoying or uncomfortable to moderately severe.
+The first stage of alcohol detox features symptoms that can range from annoying or uncomfortable to moderately severe and typically start .
 Symptoms can begin within six to eight hours after the last drink.
-However, some people may not experience withdrawal symptoms for 24 hours after last drink.
+However, some people may not experience withdrawal symptoms for a full day after their last drink.

 Within the first 6 to 24 hours of alcohol withdrawal, symptoms may be less severe.
 The exact symptoms experienced will differ by person, but common withdrawal symptoms in the first stage of alcohol detox include: